-In our previous post, ” Opening a bank account in Estonia“, we discussed how to open a bank account in LHV in Estonia, and mentioned the possibility of using digital solutions such as Holvi or Transferwise.
+In our previous post, ” Opening a bank account in Estonia“, we discussed how to open a bank account in LHV in Estonia, and mentioned the possibility of using digital solutions such as Transferwise.
 In this article, we want to highlight the best digital banks to operate with your company in Estonia.

 This article deals exclusively with digital solutions for businesses.
 For your personal finances, there are solutions such as Revolut, N26 or Monzo, which we will talk about on another post.